JeffreyYijiWang/human-body-visualization/README.md

 ---

 ## Future Work

 This project began as a viewer, but it became a question about looking.
 Medical visualization often promises access to the inside of the body.
 This work accepts that promise, then bends it.
 It asks what happens when the inside is not only studied, but arranged, projected, exaggerated, sorted, and displayed.

-I want to continue to
+I want to continue to build the tool with my next steps integrating svg pen-plots and including a feature to switch between volumes.
+In the future, I would like to deploy this application online using Three.js.

 ## References